Home » News and events » From gut bugs to health: How changing the microbiome can help treat inflammatory bowel disease (IBD)

 • Exciting new research on how changing the gut microbiome could help treat IBD

 This webinar is perfect for anyone with IBD, people interested in gut health or gut health research, or anyone wanting to learn more about the amazing role our microbiome plays in health.
 No science background needed!
-Don’t miss out on this chance to learn from an expert and discover the future of gut health register now!

 Our expert is Dr Peter Rimmer, Consultant Gastroenterologist at University Hospitals Birmingham NHS Foundation Trust.